a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 The first and ideal option here is to find a FOSS software that does a similar thing to what you need while being native to Linux.

 ### WINE (if you must)
-If a software does not have native Linux support, with some basic tinkering ypu can usually get it installed and running via WINE or [Winboat](https://www.winboat.app/) (which is like a mini virtual machine that can run any windows program seamlessly, but is not very good for games so it was not mentioned here).
+If a software does not have native Linux support, with some basic tinkering ypu can usually get it installed and running via WINE or [Winboat](https://www.winboat.app/) (which is like a mini virtual machine that can run any Microsoft Windows program seamlessly, but is not very good for games so it was not mentioned here).

 ## Can I use INSERT_SOFTWARE_NAME_HERE on Linux?

 Use your preffered search engine.
-If there is a Ubuntu or Linux Mint `.deb` package availible, or a flatpak, then you are good.
+If there is a Ubuntu or Linux Mint `.deb` package availible (`apt`), or a `flatpak`, then you are good.

 ### WINE and Compatability Layers (See games section)
 You can use compatability layers to run non-native software.